gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.4.5 Permit files directly in `//include/uri`

-Specifying a directory permits usage of `model.config` manifests, which permits better compatibilty for a model when being loaded by software with different SDFormat specification support.
+Specifying a directory permits usage of `model.config` manifests, which permits better compatibility for a model when being loaded by software with different SDFormat specification support.
 However, it then requires overhead that may not matter for some applications.